lukehsiao/CribSense/docs/setup/hw-setup.md

 **Figure TODO: Hardware Block Diagram**

 CribSense is relatively simple as far as hardware goes, and is largely made up of commercially available items.
-As seen in Figure TODO, there are only 5 main hardware components, and only 2 of the 4 them are custom made.
+As seen in Figure TODO, there are only 5 main hardware components, and only 2 of them are custom made.
 This page will walk through how to construct the IR LED circuit, and the chassis we used.

 ## What you'll need